 - Comparison – comparing the levels of major bacterial and fungal groups in your microbiome to average or normal levels in the broader population.

 - Strain-Level Analysis – diving into the nitty-gritty, analyzing your bacterial and fungal microbiome composition at the strain level.

-- Actionable Recommendations – based on your results, you receive recommendations about your diet and lifestyle, along with suggestions for supplements you could take to improve your gut health.
+- Actionable Recommendations – based on your results, you will receive recommendations about your diet and lifestyle, along with suggestions for supplements to improve your gut health.

 BIOHM’s supplements, which they’ll recommend based on your test results, make the company a super-convenient, one-stop shop for people whose gut fungi are out of balance and in need of help.
 BIOHM’s goal following your testing is the same as yours – to get your gut microbiome composition into a healthy, “normal” range of diversity with beneficial microbiota galore.

 For an additional fee, you can also include an in-person consultation with a BIOHM nutritionist to discuss your test results and what the recommendations mean.
 We found their written report to be very clear, thorough and understandable, but it is a nice, customer-friendly feature to be able to schedule an in-person consultation if desired.

 Another very solid choice in our top three microbiome tests is the Thryve Gut Health Program.
 Thryve’s test is neither the cheapest (that is BIOHM, right now) nor the most comprehensive (that distinction goes to Viome), though Thryve intends to offer more comprehensive gut microbiome testing in the future.
 Right now, Thryve’s focus is gut bacteria, and we recommend the company based on our testing and analysis.